Talcum Powder Cancer Lawsuit 2026: Where It Stands

 Johnson & Johnson tried several times to resolve the talc litigation through a subsidiary's bankruptcy, most recently a proposed plan valued at roughly $10 billion.
 In April 2025, a federal bankruptcy judge in Houston rejected that plan, and J&J announced it would not appeal and would instead return to the tort system to litigate the talc claims case by case.

 For consumers, the practical takeaway is that there is no bankruptcy claims trust accepting talc claims and no settlement fund with a claim form.
-Compensation, if any, comes through individual lawsuits — which is why a free attorney case review is the current path.
+Compensation, if any, comes through individual lawsuits filed by individual plaintiffs.

 Deadlines and Statutes of Limitations